WHY DID JESUS WRITE ON THE GROUND BEFORE THE ADULTEROUS WOMAN & THE PHARISEES – THE SIGNIFICANCE AND THE LESSON

-It’s shocking how often the accuser is guilty of the accusations they throw; particularly, those who implement or exercise laws, ending up being the victims of such laws and breaking them in the process.
+It is surprising how often the accuser is also guilty of the accusations that they cast; in particular, individuals who enact or exercise laws often end up being the victims of such laws and breaking them in the process.
 This was the situation with today’s readings as well.

 In the Gospel Reading (cf. John 8:2-11), we see the case of a woman caught in the act of adultery taken to Jesus by the Scribes and Pharisees, accusing her of breaking the law; however, in the end, the Scribes and Pharisees who accused her turned out to be guilty themselves.
 A similar event also was recorded in the First Reading (cf. Daniel 13:1-9,15-17,19-30,33-62) involving the innocent Susanna accused of adultery by two wicked elders, and at the end, the wicked elders turned out guilty of false accusation.
 Considering both scenarios, we have a lesson to learn; let us consider the context in Judaism.